-While we work with a partner periodontist to perform many of our tooth replacement options, we place dentures within the comfort of our Burke, VA, office.
-Dentures can be an excellent way to replace missing teeth and return your smile, which has been tarnished by lost teeth, back to its former glory.
-The days of having loose dentures that affect the food you can eat are over when you have your dentures placed at Fox Family Dentistry!
-The types of dentures we offer include implant-retained dentures, implant-supported dentures, and traditional full and partial dentures.
+While we work with a partner periodontist to perform many of our tooth replacement options, we place denture within the comfort of our Burke, VA dental office.
+Denture can be an excellent way to replace missing teeth and return your smile, which has been tarnished by lost teeth, back to its former glory.
+The days of having loose denture that affect the food you can eat are over when you have your denture placed at Fox Family Dentistry!
+The dentures options Burke, VA area that we offer include implant-retained denture, implant-supported denture, and traditional full and partial denture.
 Dr. Fox and our experienced staff will give you the smile that you desire at Fox Family Dentistry!

 Implant-Retained Dentures To Restore Your Smile

-Implant-retained dentures have changed the way that dentures are placed.
-Traditional types of dentures are held in place by adhesives that may slip and cause the dentures to move around when eating or talking.
-Implant-retained dentures use a ball system that your dentures will snap onto to be held into place.
-With implant-retained dentures, the pressure that comes with biting down on something is transferred to your implants and gums rather than to the gums alone, as removable dentures do.
-These type of dentures can be removed as needed but do an excellent job at staying in place when talking and chewing!
+Implant-retained denture have changed the way that dentures are placed.
+Traditional types of dentures options are held in place by adhesives that may slip and cause the denture to move around when eating or talking.
+Implant-retained denture use a ball system that your denture will snap onto to be held into place.
+With implant-retained denture, the pressure that comes with biting down on something is transferred to your implants and gums rather than to the gums alone, as removable denture do.
+These type of denture can be removed as needed but do an excellent job at staying in place when talking and chewing!

 Full Removable Dentures